andreiciceu/dotfiles/CV/CV.md

 Here is where I also dove deeper into server configuration and CI/CD, tweaking the Varnish cache to improve response times for publicly-available resources, managing AWS services (load-balancer, Redis, Kubernetes configuration) to fix some issues and improve overall server performance, stability and CI/CD.

 Based on my past experiences with react-native mobile apps from SoferOnline, I communicated effectively and offered solutions to the mobile team.
 I also managed the festival events in the app during one night of the festival (the stream URLs needed to be updated, and events marked accordingly to who was actually on the stage).

-## WhitePipe

-- [Web](https://white-pipe.com) SaaS business management platform for Freelancers and SMEs
-- CTO, DevOps, Senior FE React Developer: 09.2021 - present

-Leading a team of 6 developers, to build a platform that helps freelancers manage mundane/repetitive undertakings (contracts, bills, calendar events, tasks, time-tracking).

-Helped create the CI/CD pipelines, server Infrastructure, some coding guidelines and overall structure of the app, while being the middleware between the CEO and dev team.

-I also code as a front-end developer, NextJS (React).
-A nice aspect of the project, where we've had some challenges, is the use of [codegen tools](https://github.com/OpenAPITools/openapi-generator) to generate boilerplate "glue" code for both the Java Spring backend and React Axios front-end.
-This keeps things alike, avoids types mismatches, and the burden of manually defining TypeScript types.

 ## Others